jupyter/governance/communitybuildingworkinggroup.md

 # Community Building Working Group

 The Jupyter Community Building Working Group (JCB) acts on behalf of the Project Jupyter Executive Council with the objective of growing, building, and connecting the Jupyter community of users and contributors.
-A targeted outcome of this working group's efforts is to improve the diversity, equity, and inclusion of our community.
+A targeted outcome of this working group's efforts is to improve the diversity, equity, and inclusion of our community, in collaboration with the Jupyter Diversity, Equity, and Inclusion (DEI) standing committee.

 The current members of the Jupyter Community Building Working Group are listed in the [Leadership Directory](people).